dciancio/ocp4healthcheck/README.md

 - Execute the script as follows:
   ./ocp4healthcheck.sh

+  usage: ocp4healthcheck.sh [--live | --must-gather] [--log]

   Options:

-  --live         => analyze a running cluster in real-time --must-gather  => analyze a must-gather
+  -  --live         => analyze a running cluster in real-time
+  -  --must-gather  => analyze a must-gather
-  --log          => log the output to a file named ocp4healthcheck.log (created in the current working directory)
+  -  --log          => log the output to a file named ocp4healthcheck.log (created in the current working directory)